-We also compete with providers of traditional, less automated fundraising services, including parties providing services in support of traditional direct mail campaigns, special events fundraising, telemarketing and personal solicitations.
+We also compete with providers of traditional, less automated fundraising services, including parties providing services in support of traditional direct mail campaigns, special events fundraising, peer to peer, telemarketing and personal solicitations.
 Although there are numerous general software developers marketing products that have some application in the nonprofit market, these competitors have generally neglected to focus specifically on this market and typically lack the domain expertise to cost effectively build or implement integrated solutions for the market's needs.
-We believe we compete successfully against these traditional fundraising services, primarily because our products and services are more automated, more robust, more tailored to the needs of non-profits and more efficient.
+We believe we compete successfully against these traditional fundraising services, primarily because our products and services are more automated, more robust, more tailored to the needs of nonprofits and more efficient.

 We have made substantial investments in research and development and expect to continue to do so as a part of our strategy to introduce additional products and services.
-As of December 31, 2012, we had 484 employees working on research and development.
-Our research and development expenses for the years ending on December 31, 2012, 2011 and 2010 were \$64.7 million, \$47.7 million and \$45.5 million, respectively.
+As of December 31, 2013, we had 464 employees working on research and development.
+Our research and development expenses for 2013, 2012 and 2011 were \$65.6 million, \$64.7 million and \$47.7 million, respectively.